Dexzmond01/portfolio/README.md

 **Predictive Modeling and Hypothesis Testing using <u>HR</u> ATTRITION Dataset.**
 ![image](Assests/HRAttrition.jpg)

-Discuss the importance of employee satisfaction and performance management [Read More](https://www.linkedin.com/posts/abdullaihadekanbi_dataanalysis-activity-7276018280027303936-11Gs)
+Discuss the importance of employee satisfaction and performance management.
+[Read More](https://www.linkedin.com/posts/abdullaihadekanbi_dataanalysis-activity-7276018280027303936-11Gs)

 **Predictive Modeling and Hypothesis Testing using Auto Sytle Dataset.**

 ![image](Assests/AutoStyle.jpg)

-How does your location impact sales performance in your industry?"
+How does your location impact sales performance in your industry?".
 [Read More](https://www.linkedin.com/posts/abdullaihadekanbi_dataanalysis-activity-7271929182828261376-y73-?)

 **Predictive Modeling and Hypothesis Testing using Weekly Performance  Dataset.**